jetty/jetty.project/README.md

 - [https://projects.eclipse.org/projects/rt.jetty](https://projects.eclipse.org/projects/rt.jetty)

 This fork adds enhancements to Jetty to support auto-scaling in container engines like OpenShift or Docker.
+Specifically flexible network binding mechanism that enables Jetty services to listen on IP/Port dynamically allocated by the container engine.